kokkos/kokkos-core-wiki/ProgrammingGuide/Compiling.md

 *  Trilinos' CMake build system
 *  Embedded GNU Makefile

 Note that the build methods listed above should not be mixed.
 For example, do not include the GNU Makefile in your application build process, while explicitly linking against a pre-compiled Kokkos library in Trilinos.
-We also include specific advice for building for NVIDIA GPUs and for Intel Xeon Phi.
+We also include specific advice for building for NVIDIA GPUs and Intel Xeon Phi.

 ## 4.1 General Information

 Kokkos consists mainly of header files.
 Only a few functions have to be compiled into object files outside of the application's source code.
 Those functions are contained in `.cpp` files inside the `kokkos/core/src` directory and its subdirectories.
 The files are internally protected with macros to prevent compilation if the related execution space is not enabled.
 Thus, it is not necessary to create a list of included object files specific to your compilation target; one may simply compile all `.cpp` files.
-The enabled features are controlled via macros which have to be provided in the compilation line or in the generated `KokkosCore_config.h` include file; a subset of the macros can be found in Table 4.1.
+The enabled features are controlled via macros which have to be provided in the compilation line or the generated `KokkosCore_config.h` include file; a subset of the macros can be found in Table 4.1.
 For the most part, all of these macros are enabled/disabled using the options and settings controlled through one of the build methods previously mentioned.

-In order to compile Kokkos, a C++14 compliant compiler is needed.
-For an up to date list of compilers which are tested on a nightly basis, please refer to the README on the github repository.
+To compile Kokkos, a C++14 compliant compiler is needed.
+For an up to date list of compilers that are tested on a nightly basis, please refer to the README on the GitHub repository.
 At the time of writing supported compilers include:

 ```
     Primary tested compilers on X86